 There are three main ways to value a company — comparable company analysis, discounted cash flow analysis, and precedent transaction analysis.

-- Comparable company analysis involves finding companies that are similar to the one you are trying to value and comparing their EBITDA, stock price, and price to earnings, among other variables.
+- Comparable company analysis involves finding companies who are similar to the one you are trying to value and comparing their EBITDA, stock price, and price to earnings, among other variables.

 - Discounted cash flow (DCF) analysis is using how much the company is projected to make in the future discounted to present values.